PDgaming/Prodeh-Publications/src/Publications/A New Beginnig/Chapter 6 - The Storm Before the Calm.md

   `- "Looks like it's going to rain," David said lightly, glancing over his shoulder at Robert with a grin.
 "Not that it bothers me much."`

   `Robert didn't respond at first.
 David noticed his eyes flicking to the darkening sky, a subtle shift in his posture, a heightened awareness David hadn't seen before.
 The silence thickened, almost like a pressure in the air between them.
-They’d walked this way countless times now, but this time felt different, charged.
+They’d walked this way countless times now, but this time felt different, it felt charged.
 Robert’s quiet intensity was a physical presence beside him.`

   `Before he could speak, the first cold drop of rain hit his cheek, and then, without warning, the sky opened up.
 A deluge came pouring down, soaking them both almost instantly.
 The path ahead was already turning into a small river, and the rain fell in thick sheets, turning everything into a blur of water and dark shadows.`

   `David let out a startled laugh.
 "Well, this is something, huh?"
 David said as he wiped his soaked face.
 Robert could only nod, his hair already plastered to his forehead, his hoodie dripping as the downpour drummed against the ground.`

-  `The rain was relentless, but there was something oddly freeing about it—the world around them seemed to blur, and for a moment, it felt like everything else faded away.`
+  `The rain was relentless, but there was something oddly freeing about it; the world around them seemed to blur, and for a moment, it felt like everything else faded away.`

   `- "I guess we’re stuck," David said, turning back toward the house, and waving for Robert to follow.
 "Might as well take shelter."`